elysiajs/documentation/docs/essential/life-cycle.md

 Elysia will handle the merging process of **set.headers** from **mapResponse** automatically.
 We don't need to worry about appending **set.headers** to Response manually.

-## On Error
+## On Error (Error Handling)

-**On Error** is the only life-cycle event that is not always executed on each request, but only when an error is thrown in any other life-cycle at least once.
+Designed for error-handling.
+It will be executed when an error is thrown in any life-cycle.

-Designed to capture and resolve an unexpected error, its recommended to use on Error in the following situation:
+Its recommended to use on Error in the following situation:

 - To provide custom error message
 - Fail safe or an error handler or retrying a request
 - Logging and analytic

 #### Example